dnesteryuk/site_prism.vcr/README.md

   * Links VCR cassettes with SitePrism pages.
   * Applies VCR cassettes on any event (click, change, blur etc).
   * Applies VCR cassettes on page loading.
-  * Defines a waiter which will be used for waiting until an expected element is on a page or until an expected element has disappeared from a page (It is very helpful when a few external API requests are being executed after raising an event).
+  * Defines a waiter to wait on a result of an action.
   * Allows to redefine default VCR cassettes (cassettes which were specified while describing a SitePrism element or a SitePrism page).
   * Allows to redefine a default waiter (a waiter which was specified while describing a SitePrism element or a SitePrism page).